paulplant/xdrip4ios_docs/docs/index.md

 ## What Do I Need?

-To run xDrip4iOS you will firstly need an iPhone 7 or newer running minimum iOS 16.2.
-If you want to use a connected Apple Watch, then it must be a Series 4 or newer running watchOS 10.
+📱 To run xDrip4iOS you will need an iPhone 7 or newer running **minimum iOS 16.2**.

+⌚️ If you want to use a connected Apple Watch, then it must be a Series 4 or newer running **minimum watchOS 10**.

 To work as a **Master** device, you will need to have a compatible CGM system (see below).
 If you want to share your CGM data with Nightscout, then you will also need a working internet connection.